turboflakes/crunch/README.md

-        --disable-public-matrix-room         Disable notifications to matrix public rooms for 'crunch rewards'. (e.g. with this flag active 'crunch rewards' will not send messages/notifications about claimed or unclaimed staking rewards to any public 'Crunch Bot' room) -h, --help                               Prints help information
+        --disable-public-matrix-room         Disable notifications to matrix public rooms for 'crunch rewards'. (e.g. with this flag active 'crunch rewards' will not send messages/notifications about claimed or unclaimed staking rewards to any public 'Crunch Bot' room) --enable-onet-api                    Allow 'crunch' to fetch grades for every stash from ONE-T API.
+        --enable-pool-members-compound       Allow 'crunch' to compound rewards for every member that belongs to the pools previously selected by '--pool-ids' option.
+Note that members have to have their permissions set as PermissionlessCompound or PermissionlessAll.
+    -h, --help                               Prints help information
         --short                              Display only essential information (e.g. with this flag active 'crunch rewards' will only send essential messages/notifications about claimed